namans3/Keyword-Extraction/README.md

                     tweet = all_data["text"]
 ```

-Next comes the task to clean up the tweet so that it can be analysed and written into a file or printed on the terminal.
+We do some basic clean up of the incoming tweet so that it can be written into a file or printed on the terminal.
 Here we replace all emojis with � character as certaian emojies cause the file write operation to fail due to incompatible formats.
 We also remove newline characters.
 ```
             non_bmp_map = dict.fromkeys(range(0x10000, sys.maxunicode + 1), 0xfffd)
             tweet = (tweet.translate(non_bmp_map))